- Get Involved

 BIBLIOGRAPHY:Charles W. Hackett, ed., Pichardo's Treatise on the Limits of Louisiana and Texas (4 vols., Austin: University of Texas Press, 1931–46).
 Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 Henri Joutel, Joutel's Journal of La Salle's Last Voyage (London: Lintot, 1714; rpt., New York: Franklin, 1968).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PALAQUESSON INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp20.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PALAQUESSON INDIANS," accessed September 15, 2019, http://www.tshaonline.org/handbook/online/articles/bmp20.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.